ma-compbio/Higashi/README.md

 bokeh serve --port={PORT} --address=0.0.0.0 --allow-websocket-origin=*:{PORT} Higashi_vis/
 ```
 Finally, open a browser and go to `{IP}:{PORT}/Higashi_vis`.
 If you are running the program with a PC, the `{IP}` can just be localhost.
 If you are running this on a server, `{IP}` would be the ip address of the server.
+Notably, the server itself should allow accession of this `{PORT}`.
 If you see the following interface, you have successfully launched the visualization tool.
 ![figs/screen.png](https://github.com/ma-compbio/Higashi/blob/main/figs/screen1.png)